LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 ## 2.1 Installing a new server
 0. Prereqs: The IBM FHIR Server requires Java 11 and has been tested with OpenJDK 11.
 To install Java on your system, we recommend downloading and installing OpenJDK 11 from https://adoptium.net/.

-1. To install the IBM FHIR Server, build or download the `fhir-install` zip installer (e.g. `fhir-server-distribution.zip` or `fhir-install-4.0.0-rc1-20191014-1610`).
+1. To install the IBM FHIR Server, build or download the `fhir-install` zip installer.
 The Maven build creates the zip package under `fhir-install/target`.
-Alternatively, releases will be made available from the [Releases tab](https://github.com/ibm/fhir/releases).
+Alternatively, releases are available from the [Releases tab](https://github.com/ibm/fhir/releases).

 2. Unzip the `.zip` package into a clean directory (referred to as `fhir-installer` here):
     ```